top of page

 Michael D Nunez

 I work as an Assistant Professor in the Psychological Methods group at the University of Amsterdam in The Netherlands.
 I am a member of both the Mathematical Cognitive Neuroscience Laboratory and the Amsterdam Mathematical Psychology Laboratory.
-I am also a loving husband, an enthusiastic rock climber, and mountain biker.
+I am also a loving husband & father, and an enthusiastic rock climber.

 bottom of page